-If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where you are going to install your WordPress site or blog on your domain.
+If you have already planned your website, registered your domain name, set up your webhosting, and configured your nameservers, the next step is to decide where you are going to install your WordPress site or blog.

 In this tutorial, you will learn how to make the right strategic decision for your WordPress installation.

 Self-Hosted vs Hosted WordPress Site

 WordPress offers both a self-hosted and a hosted option to set up a WordPress site or blog.

 The self-hosted option allows you to download the full-featured WordPress application for free from WordPress.org and host a WordPress site or blog under your own domain name, with no limitations or conditions.

 - Your website is hosted on your own domain

 - You can install and upload any WordPress plugin you want (free or paid), integrate your site with third-party applications, etc.

 - You can use any theme you like (free or paid)